MysticRyuujin/guac-install/README.md

 Here's a cool PowerShell module for using the Guacamole API: https://github.com/UpperM/guacamole-powershell

-Does not work if you have MFA turned on
+Does not work if you have MFA turned on (however, you can authenticate via the gui and get a token to use it that way)

 ## How to Run: